 First of all, you should be efficient in what you do.
 Woodworking involves a lot of technicalities, and even if you know a thing or two, it’s best to have some proper training.
 You will be mostly trained while working, but there are other ways as well.

 Getting a Degree

-There are high school diplomas offered for woodworkers, which is usually a three-year long program.
+There are high school diplomas offered for woodworkers, which is usually a three-year-long program.
 In these three years, you will be taught all the skills needed to enter the professional world of woodwork.
-Many universities offer courses to help students familiarize themselves with product management, the production of furniture, and the engineering aspects of woodworks.
+Many universities offer courses in product management, furniture production, and woodwork engineering aspects to help students familiarize themselves with these fields of study.

 Although certification isn’t mandatory, it will help strengthen your resume and increase the reliability of your skills; showing, you’re qualified for the job, so that people will most likely trust your work.

 Showcase Your Work

 No matter how qualified you are, it won’t be significant unless you have physical proof of your work.
 Like artists, you too must have a showcase for your woodwork.

 You don’t need to pay a hefty amount of money to get started.
 In fact, you don’t even need money in most cases.
 Start by making an Instagram account or a Facebook page where you can upload pictures of your woodwork, or share videos of the entire work process.
 These two options are free to do and you can reach a decent following before finally moving on to the next step.
 When you have enough content, you can start boosting your posts.
 You will have to pay a certain amount of money which will help to promote your content for a certain time.
 This means that your posts will show up on people’s feeds (this isn’t usually random; people who are interested in your type of content will be shown your posts).